OfflineIMAP/offlineimap/docs/FAQ.rst

 Can I force OfflineIMAP to sync a folder right now?
 ---------------------------------------------------

+Yes,
-Yes, if you use the `Blinkenlights` UI.
+  1) if you use the `Blinkenlights` UI.
 That UI shows the active accounts as follows::

    4: [active]      *Control: .
    3: [  4:36]      personal:
    2: [  3:37]          work: .
    1: [  6:28]           uni:

    Simply press the appropriate digit (`3` for `personal`, etc.) to resync that account immediately.
 This will be ignored if a resync is already in progress for that account.

+  2) while in sleep mode, you can also send a SIGUSR1.
+See the `Signals on UNIX`_ section in the MANUAL for details.

 Configuration Questions
 =======================